 Uganda a country classified as a “low income country”, that should invest on education, fight to corruption and an accurate macro-economic management of oil sector.
 The country should also tackle a huge amount of refugees from South Sudan and Democratic Republic of Congo.

 Fondazione Edu has started its intervention in Uganda in 2010.
-Since then, it has provided financial help to 42 students, mostly in the field of engineering and economics: 1 is still ongoing.
+Since then, it has provided financial help to 42 students, mostly in the field of engineering and economics.

 The partner of Fondazione Edu in Uganda is: